-Sustainable food systems are an important part of being a UNESCO biosphere reserve.
-Since 2008, GBBR has led and partnered on food programs with schools, food producers, local governments, First Nations, and not for profits.
+Sustainable food systems are an important part of being a UNESCO biosphere.
+Since 2008, GBB has led and partnered on food programs with schools, food producers, local governments, First Nations, and not for profits.
 Hundreds of residents, students, producers, organizations and partners have been empowered by these programs:

 - 50+ hands-on, food skill building workshops and events

 - 7 Community Gardens (with a total of 75 plots plus a small greenhouse)

 - 4 years of Community Kitchens offered twice weekly for seniors/Indigenous elders and for adults with mental disability or mental health needs.